influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/tarStrategy.md

 withCompressionLevel(compressionLevel)
 ```

-CompressionLevel specifies the gzip compression level to use for the artifact.
-Defaults to gzip.DefaultCompression.
+"CompressionLevel specifies the gzip compression level to use for the artifact.
+Defaults to gzip.DefaultCompression."